 A primary element in any NPI campaign is finding those who can influence its use and success - the Key Opinion Leaders (KOLs).
 KOLs are experts in their respective fields, giving them the best standing to review, support and promote your upcoming product.
 KOL management is a vital component throughout the life-cycle process of any new product.

-In Life Sciences, the KOLs are the physicians who will specialise in specific diseases and therapeutic areas.
+In Life Sciences, the KOLs are the physicians who will specialize in specific diseases and therapeutic areas.
 It is imperative to find the most effective and efficient ways to target them as they play an essential role in conducting research, writing articles, and speaking on your company's behalf.
 By utilizing their knowledge, network and expertise they can provide the credibility and contacts needed to promote your product.

 ‘KOL management was developed on the accurate premise that consumers often turn to industry leaders for guidance and credibility, particularly in an industry as crucial and influential as the pharmaceutical industry.
 Efficient KOL management is crucial for companies, and as the industry struggles to recover from the COVID-19 pandemic, the process has become more challenging’ Business Wire